olehmelnyk/acme/docs/architecture/diagrams/data-flow/state-management.md

 # State Management Architecture

-This diagram illustrates our state management patterns and data flow architecture.
+This document illustrates our state management patterns and data flow architecture.

-## Implementation
+## Overview

-Our state management system utilizes various particle components from our [Atomic Design Structure](../components/atomic-design.md#particles), including Context Providers for state propagation, State Synchronizers for consistency, and Performance Optimizers for efficient updates.
+Our state management system is designed to handle various types of state across the application, from global application state to local component state.
+It utilizes various components from our Atomic Design Structure, including Context Providers, State Synchronizers, and Performance Optimizers.

+## Components

+The state management architecture consists of several key components and layers:

-## State Management Diagram
+- Global State Management
+- Local State Handlers
+- Server State Synchronization
+- UI State Controllers

 ```mermaid
 graph TB